Reedham Children's Trust

 Key Takeaways for Grant Writers

-1. Two distinct funding streams: Understand whether you're applying for individual boarding school assistance or organizational funding through YIF/Consortium programs
+1. Two distinct funding streams: Understand whether you're applying for individual boarding school assistance or organisational funding through YIF/Consortium programmes

-1. Croydon-centric for organizational grants: Unless applying for individual boarding school placements, your organization must work with vulnerable young people in Croydon and ideally be part of the Croydon Youth Consortium
+1. Croydon-centric for organisational grants: Unless applying for individual boarding school placements, your organisation must work with vulnerable young people in Croydon and ideally be part of the Croydon Youth Consortium

 1. Innovation is essential: For YIF applications, demonstrate genuinely innovative approaches rather than standard service delivery